 George and Beata in Bali

-Before meeting in USA, almost 20 years ago, Beata and George lived with photography as their vocation and avocation in two different worlds - Beata pursued fine art and editorial fashion photography, while George worked in the commercial field.
+Before meeting in USA, over 20 years ago, Beata and George lived with photography as their vocation and avocation in two different worlds - Beata pursued fine art and editorial fashion photography, while George worked in the commercial field.
 They've combined their lives and work, and have continued to photograph separately and together, approaching life from two very different viewpoints, but sharing their mutual enthusiasm.

 From their first visit to Bali, they were enthralled with the openness and warmth of the Balinese, who effortlessly balance their spiritual and worldly duties each day, and share their love for their children, communities, and guests.
 Every Balinese lives life as an artist, focused on the grace and beauty that they instill in their every move and product, from the smallest offering, to the greatest temple.